RiqHub/Threat-hunting-scenerio-TOR/README.md

 ### 1. Searched the `DeviceFileEvents` Table

-Searched the **DeviceFileEvents** table to see if there were any tor related files in it.
-What was discovered was the user “labuser” download of  the tor browser which created several tor related files on the desktop, including a file named “torshoppintlist.txt”.
-These events began at:
+Searched the **DeviceFileEvents** table to see if there were any pwncrypt related files in it.
+What was discovered was files 1617_CompanyFinancials, 3871_ProjectList and 9905_EmployeeRecords were encrypted and changed to pwncrypt files.
+Also a decryption instrustructions file was also put on the desktop with instructions on how to gain access to the files again.